Training structure

 2- The legal status of athletes (50 hours)

-- The sportsman in Europe.
+- The athlete in Europe.

 - Legal aspects of doping.

-- Social protection of the athlete.
+- Social protection for athletes.

-3- Institutional organisation of sport (20 hours)
+3- The institutional organization of sport (20 hours)

 Admission

-Access conditions according to levels :
+Access conditions according to levels:

-And then
+And after

 Yes.